 The student work samples must be authentic.
-They should have been collected during lecturer.
+They should have been collected during Professional Experience 1 during a normal assessment task and/or provided by the method lecturer.
 Annotated student work samples, notes and all other written evidence of teacher education students' ability to address Standard 5 to be discussed in class and submitted by the due date.